LennyGonz/JavaScript-CheatSheet/README.md

 let secondEmail = second.email !== undefined ? second.email : "nobody@none.tld";
 ```

-This example of highly imperative can be done with this declarative destructuring syntax like this:
+This example of highly imperative code can be done with this declarative destructuring syntax like this:

 ```js
 let [